Pop Across the Pond: Girls Weekend in London, England

 TRANSPORTATION: Heathrow Express via Trainline (15 min, direct, £25)

 For flights arriving into Terminal 2 or 3, simply board the Heathrow Express at Heathrow Central to take a short journey into London Paddington.
-If you arrive into Terminal 5, your Heathrow Express train will leave from the Terminal 5 station, adding 6 minutes onto your trip.
-Passengers flying into Terminal 4 will need to take a quick connecting bus service from this terminal to Heathrow Central.
+If arriving into Terminal 5, the Heathrow Express train leave from the Terminal 5 station, adding 6 minutes onto the trip.
+Passengers flying into Terminal 4 need to take a quick connecting bus service from this terminal to Heathrow Central.

 One-way tickets can be purchased for £25 online from Trainline, via the Heathrow Express mobile app, or at physical ticket machines spread amongst the airport’s “Arrivals” floors in each terminal and Heathrow Express stations.
 Save 40% with a £15 early-bird ticket by booking at least 90 days in advance!
 Once at London Paddington, your onward journey into the rest of the capital couldn’t be easier.